 This popular location among holiday makers has an expansive sandy beach with Cambrian shales outcropping on its north side.
-Few fossils are found but the beach is an excellent place to take the family.
+There are few fossils to be found, but the beach is an excellent place to take the family.

-♦ There is a large pay and display car park adjacent to the beach and on very busy days an overflow car park is opened about half a mile away.
+♦ There is a large pay and display car park adjacent to the beach and, on very busy days, an overflow car park is opened about two kilometres away.

-♦ From the car park access the beach and walk left.
+♦ From the car park, access the beach and walk left.
 You will soon come across outcrops of Cambrian shale.
-From here to the hillock is the fossil hunting area.♦ Ref: 51.89651°N, 5.29642°W
+The fossil hunting area is from here to the hillock.

-CHILDREN: ♦♦♦♦♦ – An excellent location for families.
-The beach has EEC Standard Blue Flag cleanliness status and is patrolled by lifeguards.
-There is a car park right next to the beach which offers easy access.
-On-site facilities are provided.
+CHILDREN: ♦♦♦♦♦ – This is an excellent location for families.
+The beach has EU Standard Blue Flag cleanliness status and is patrolled by lifeguards.
+There is a car park next to the beach, which offers easy access.
+Onsite facilities are also provided.

-Brachiopods of the species Lingulella davisi are occasionally found in loose shale blocks.
-Look out for dark patches in the rocks – this fossil tends to be preserved in a black colour.
-Fossils are few and far between.
-If you find a couple of specimens you have done well!
+Brachiopods (Lingulella davisii) are occasionally found in loose blocks of shale.
+Look out for dark patches in the rocks, as this fossil tends to be preserved in a black colour.
+However, fossils are few and far between.
+If you find a couple of specimens, you have done well.
 Look over all of the loose shale blocks between the car park and the small hillock.

 This is a largely safe location.
 Common sense should suffice here.